 \begin{example} Concluding our example from above.
 The ambiguity $(zyx, zy, yx)$ is the only minimal ambiguity, and it is resolvable.
 Hence $\{x^a y^b z^c\}_{a,b,c \ge 0}$ forms a basis for the algebra. \end{example}

 \begin{example} Consider again the Coxeter presentation for $S_3$, with $s = s_1$ and $t = s_2$.
 Let us use crossing diagrams to represent words in $s$ and $t$, as below.

-Suppose our partial order on words gives rise to the elementary resolutions $sts \mapsto tst$, $ss \mapsto 1$, and $tt \mapsto 1$.
+Let us use the degree lexicographical order where $t < s$.
+Then we get elementary resolutions $sts \mapsto tst$, $ss \mapsto 1$, and $tt \mapsto 1$.
 Then the reader should confirm that the only minimal ambiguities are the overlap ambiguities pictured below, and that they are all resolvable.

 Note that $tstt$ is not an overlap ambiguity, as one never uses the relation $sts \mapsto tst$ in the other direction. \end{example}

 \begin{thm}[Bergman diamond lemma] (See \cite[Theorem 1.2]{Bergman}) Let $\AC$ be an algebra presented over a commutative (central) base ring $\Bbbk$ by generators $\SC$ and relations $\RC$.
 Suppose that one has a partial order $\le$ which is a semigroup partial order, is compatible with $\RC$, and satisfies the DCC.
 Then the irreducible monomials $X_{\irr}$ form a basis for $\AC$ if and only if each ambiguity is resolvable, if and only if each minimal ambiguity (overlap and inclusion) is resolvable, if and only if each minimal ambiguity is resolvable relative to $\le$ (see Definition \ref{def:relative} below).
 In this case, we say that the data $(\SC,\RC,\le)$ is \emph{Bergman type}. \end{thm}